joezuntz/cosmosis-doc/reference/standard_library/nz_multirank.rst

      - str
      -
      - Names of the extensions prefixes in the FITS files to load and save to the block
-   * - n_bins
+   * - upsampling
      - int
+     - 1
+     - The number of sample points output for each one in the file. n(z) is assumed flat between them.
+See notes above.
+   * - saved_stats
+     - str
      -
-     - Number of tomographic bins
+     - Numpy npy file from which to load rankings
-   * - n_hist
+   * - bin_ranks
-     - int
+     - int 1d
      -
-     - Number of redshift histogram bins at which n(z) is evaluated
+     - The choice of which tomographic bins to generate statistics for
-   * - n_realisations
+   * - dimensions
      - int
+     - 2
+     - The number of tomographic bins, and thus the dimensionality of map to generate
+   * - resume
+     - bool
-     -
+     - False
-     - Number of realisations contained in the FITS file, numbered from 0 to n_realisations-1
+     - Whether to load a pre-computed map from parameters to rank
-   * - external_ranking_filename
+   * - resume_map
      - str
      -
-     - Path to a plain text file with a 1D array of length = n_realisations with values to be ranked
+     - Filename to load pre-computed map from

 Input values